liutianlin0121/liutianlin0121.github.io/_posts/2021-05-29-difussion-maps.md

 toc: false
 layout: post
 title: A detailed derivation of the diffusion map
+summary: "A step-by-step derivation of diffusion maps for non-linear dimensionality reduction."
 ---

 The diffusion map {% citep coifman2006 %} is an extensively used dimensionality reduction technique.
 It represents high-dimensional data points using an underlying graph, which non-linearly encodes the geometrical similarities between data points.
 Despite its popularity, few tutorials introduce the diffusion map in precision that I find satisfying.
 This blog delves deep into the derivation.